romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When creating a custom GitHub Action that integrates with third-party services, what approach should be adopted to handle service outages or downtime to ensure minimal impact on workflow execution?
+Q: When creating a custom GitHub Action that integrates with third-party services, what approach should be adopted to handle service outages or downtime to ensure minimal impact on workflow execution?
 <details><summary>Show the answer</summary><p>

 - **Provide users with the option to skip steps dependent on the third-party service during outages, through input parameters in the action**